The CARES Act and Your Student Loans

 1. Employer Educational Assistance Extended to Student Loans

 If your local church, as your employer, has an IRS-qualified education assistance program and gives you financial assistance to pay your student loans, up to $5,250 of that educational assistance may qualify to be excluded from your wages.
 Normally an exclusion for educational assistance does not apply to existing student loans, however, the CARES Act has expanded educational assistance to include the payment of student loans paid after March 27, 2020, and before January 1, 2021.
+The Consolidated Appropriations Act of 2021 (CAA) has further extended the time frame to include payments made before January 1, 2026.

 See the official IRS publications for detailed information: